RedTopper/Super-Haxagon/README.md

 4. `make`

-Note: This build will be dynamically linked with SFML and will require SFML to be installed on any machine you want to run Super Haxagon on.
+Note: This build will be dynamically linked with SFML and will require SFML to be installed on any machine you want to run SuperHaxagon on.
 For static building, use the container or build SFML yourself.

 ### For Flatpak Users: